 TSN Original: The Problem of Pain

-The Canadian Athletic Therapists Association (CATA) plans to form a task force to better educate members about the issue of painkillers and informed consent in both amateur and professional sports.
+The Canadian Athletic Therapists Association (CATA) and a pain management researcher in Montreal have received funding to study the use of painkillers and anti-inflammatory drugs in amateur and professional sports.

-CATA president Michael Robinson said the move is taking place in response to TSN’s documentary feature The Problem of Pain, which aired Tuesday night on That’s Hockey.
+CATA president Tyler Quennell said the research grant application was filed in response to TSN’s documentary feature The Problem of Pain, which aired in September 2020 on That’s Hockey.

-The CATA has 2,000 members in Canada, some of whom work in professional sports leagues such as the National Hockey League and the American Hockey League, and with junior players in the Canadian Hockey League.
-The association is self-regulating, and its discipline committee has the power to investigate members for inappropriate activity and fine and/or suspend their certification.
+CATA has 2,800 members in Canada, some of whom work in professional sports leagues such as the National Hockey League and the American Hockey League, and with junior players in the Canadian Hockey League.
+The association is self-regulating, and its ethics committee has the power to investigate members for inappropriate activity and fine and/or suspend their certification.

-Some head athletic trainers who work for NHL teams are members of CATA, including Ottawa’s Domenic Nicoletta, Edmonton’s T.D.
+Some head athletic therapists who work for NHL teams are members of CATA, including Ottawa’s Domenic Nicoletta, Edmonton’s T.D.
 Forss, Toronto's Paul Ayotte, Winnipeg's Rob Milette, Montreal's Graham Rynbend, and Vancouver’s Jon Sanderson.

 Kesler has been diagnosed with colitis and Crohn’s disease and said doctors have told him his condition was most likely triggered by his Toradol use.